joaquimvr/Nginx-reverse-proxy-install/README.md

 ## Managing Configurations

 Changed your mind?
 Need to remove a proxy configuration?
-Just run the script again and select option 2 from the menu.
+Just run the script again and select option 3 from the menu.
 It will show you all active configurations and let you clean up what you don't need.
-Troubleshooting

-If something goes wrong (because computers sometimes enjoy being difficult), check the log file:
-/var/log/nginx-reverse-proxy-installer.log feel free to create an issue on this github repo, happy to assist.
+If something goes wrong (because computers sometimes enjoy being difficult) feel free to create an issue on this github repo, happy to assist.

 **Important Note:**

 This script is provided as-is.
 While it's been tested and should work smoothly, always understand what a script does before running it on your server.
-With great power comes great responsibility, and all that